Skip to content

 “You can only propagate rhizomes once every three years, as they need to grow to the right size.
 One hectare of a propagated rhizome crop yields 13-20 hectares of root stock.
 With seed, a one-hectare crossing block can produce 2,000 hectares of new crop, so the potential is vast,” explains Florian Ilias from UK-based Miscanthus specialist, Terravesta.

-Advances in crop genetics, propagation and planting technology are now coming together to enable large-scale commercial production of seed-based crops, with the advantage of increasing plant density from 17,000 rhizomes per hectare to over 20,000 seed-based plugs per hectare.
+Advances in crop genetics, propagation and planting technology are now enabling the large-scale commercial production of seed-based crops.
+Lower per-plant costs allow for an increase in planting density from 17,000 rhizomes to over 20,000 seed-based plugs per hectare, resulting in higher yields and improved economics for growers.

-“The real advantage is scale; We can establish seed-based Miscanthus much faster than crops grown from rhizomes,” explains Florian.
+“The real advantage is scale.
+We can establish seed-based Miscanthus much faster and with fewer people than crops grown from rhizomes,” Florian explains.

 Increased demand for Miscanthus fibre

-Across Europe and the UK, demand for sustainable biomass is growing rapidly as governments and industry work towards net zero and a circular bioeconomy.
-Miscanthus is recognised as one of the leading perennial biomass crops to support this transition, with applications spanning renewable energy, sustainable construction materials and bio-based products.
+Demand for sustainable biomass is growing rapidly across Europe, the UK, Africa, and South America as governments and industry work towards net zero and a circular bioeconomy.
+Recognised as one of the leading perennial biomass crops to support this transition, Miscanthus has a wide range of applications, including renewable energy, sustainable construction materials, and bio-based products.

 Policy ambition reflects this growing demand.
 Under the EU’s Renewable Energy Directive (RED III), Member States are incentivised to increase domestic biomass production, while in the UK the Climate Change Committee recommends planting 30,000 hectares of perennial biomass crops each year by 2035, rising to 700,000 hectares by 2050.